Head & pronotum

 Female fully winged.
 Body brown, fore tarsi paler, antennal segment III yellow at base but light brown at apex; fore wings light brown, base pale but extreme apex darker.
+Antennae 8-segmented; segments III & IV with sense cone forked.
 Head longer than wide, constricted behind eyes with cheeks rounded; without sculpture between ocelli; two pairs of ocellar setae present, pair III longer than distance between compound eyes, arising between anterior margins of hind ocelli; pair II longer than side of ocellar triangle.
-Antennae 8-segmented; segments III–IV with sensorium forked.
 Pronotum with few discal setae, 2 pairs of long posteroangular setae; posterior margin with one pair of prominent setae medially arising in front of margin.
 Metanotum with reticulation equiangular on anterior half but longitudinal on posterior half; median setae at anterior margin; campaniform sensilla present.
 Fore wing first vein with two setae on distal half; second vein with complete row of about 14 setae.
 Abdominal tergites with transversely reticulate sculpture medially; tergites VI–VIII with median setae about half length of tergite; tergite VIII with posteromarginal comb of long regular microtrichia.
 Sternites without discal setae.

-Currently there are 45 species listed in the genus Taeniothrips, although 21 of these are fossils.
-Of the remaining species, four are European in origin, one is from western North America, and the rest are from Asia.
-The western North American species, T. orionis, is particularly similar to T. major Bagnall from the Himalaya region of northern India and Pakistan, both in the sculpture of the tergites and in having ocellar setae II longer than the side of the ocellar triangle.
+There are 30 species listed in the genus Taeniothrips, together with a further 21 that are known only from fossils.
+Three species are European in origin, one is from western North America, and the rest are from Asia.
+The western North American species, T. orionis, is particularly similar to T. major Bagnall from the Himalayan region of northern India and Pakistan.
+In both of them the tergites are sculptured across the median area.

 Taeniothrips orionis Treherne